aklein4/ASKiT/Agent/README.md

  - How much do we discount future rewards, since later on we will want to collect as few pieces of evidence as necessary
    - Use gamma=1 with f1 smoothing
+ - We could use entropy/temperature coefficient during PPO exploration to help increase exploitation
+ - How could wee measure the 'overall quality' of a set of evidence for beam-search approaches?